Stiivi/Holon/Sources/Holon/Documentation.docc/ProxiesAndIndirection.md

 ```

-The following example depicts direct links from the `Box` node to `Port` nodes.
+The following example depicts direct edges from the `Box` node to `Port` nodes.
-This graph will not be interpreted as having indirect links.
+This graph will not be interpreted as having indirect edges.

 ```
                           (subject)